 Harvard University houses the #1 ranked medical school in the US and also boasts extremely strong biological sciences departments.
 There are several affiliated teaching hospitals nearby, too (which are great for both research and clinical experience).

 #2: Johns Hopkins

-You may have noticed that all the schools on the list so far have been private, but not the University of Washington.
-UW is one of the best public med schools when it comes to both research and primary care, and pre-med students benefit from these resources.
+You might have noticed that all the schools on the list so far have been private schools.
+But not the University of Washington!
+UW is one of the best public med schools in terms of research and primary care, and pre-med students benefit significantly from these resources.

 #8: UNC Chapel Hill

 Unfortunately, UNC doesn't track specifics when it comes to med school acceptance rates for pre-meds.
 We can presume the number is fairly high given that UNC has a very good reputation across many health fields for both undergraduate and graduate students.
 They also offer specialization tracks, which can set you apart as you apply for medical school (especially if you want to go into medical research).

 UNC offers an interesting nine-week Medical Education Development (MED) summer program, an intensive program for smart and committed students who have lacked past opportunities to move toward a career in the medical field.
 If you're not ready to attend college as a pre-med but want to become a physician, this could be a good option for you.